ScorpioT1000/angular-datepicker/README.md

   return me;
 });

-// the you should access this factory in your root controller,
+// then you should access this factory in your root controller,
 // for ex
 mainApp.controller('main', function(myGlobal) {
   // ...